Steelers LB Devin Bush Shares Disturbing Content On Social Media Page

 — Zach Banner (@ZBNFL) July 4, 2021

-As of Monday morning, the tweet from Bush has not been deleted.
+As of Tuesday morning, the tweet from Bush has not been deleted, but the tweet that Bush quoted was no longer available.

 KDKA chose not to embed the tweet, as the video itself is disturbing.